 2. Poster Presentations

 Poster Presentations provide an opportunity to present and discuss one main research theme, program, practice, or relevant topic in an informal setting, somewhat like an exhibit hall or information fair.
-The poster session submission includes: (1) significance of the study, (2) literature preview, (3) proposed methodology, and (4) implication/application for education.
-A good poster session centers on one main theme, presents useful information, and stimulates discussion.
-Presenters use poster materials needed to cover much of one side of a 4′ by 8′ standing position.
-Additional information will be provided to presenters that are accepted to present at the 2017 conference.
+The poster session submission includes (1) significance of the study, (2) literature review, (3) proposed methods, and (4) implication/application for education.
+A good poster session centers on one main theme presents useful information and stimulates discussion.
+The recommended poster size is 36” tall x 48” wide.
+(90cm tall 120cm wide).
+Please click to download a black poster layout.

 3. Roundtable Discussions